 It remains to be seen what impact all this will have on future disciplinary proceedings, but it seems reasonable to expect heightened vigilance.

-A registered nurse in California can be disciplined when he or she engages in unprofessional conduct in ways that could adversely impact the nurse's ability to safely function as nurse.
+A registered nurse in California can be disciplined when he or she engages in unprofessional conduct in ways that could adversely impact the nurse's ability to safely function as a nurse.

 Unprofessional conduct includes: